 Rob also gained approval for The Round Hill Society to sponsor his membership of The Blue Plaque committee and renewed us as a group member of Brighton and Hove Heritage Commission.

 Cllr Pete West appealed for volunteers to help with the School Streets Schemes involving Downs Infant and Junior Schools.
 These schemes temporarily restrict motor vehicle access to streets near school entrances during school opening and closing times.
-See the article on page 7 for more details.
+See the article on page 7 RHR for more details.

 The Round Hill Society Committee for 2020-21 was voted in.
 Rosi & Max of the Roundhill pub have stepped down.
 Other existing members were reconfirmed in their posts and 3 new committee members were elected - Summer Dean, Gary Jenkins and Ingrid Mary Ramirez.
-Ingrid is The Round Hill Society's first student representativeThis page was last updated by Ted on 08-Jun-2021
+Ingrid is The Round Hill Society's first student representativeThis page was last updated by Ted on 29-Oct-2021